ShipEngine/connect-website/getting-started/logging.md

 # Logs

-The `@shipengine/connect-runtime` provides a wrapper for logging in the form of a `logger` object that can be imported into any file demonstrated below.
+The `@shipengine/connect-runtime` provides a wrapper for logging in the form of a `logger` object that can be imported into any file as demonstrated below:

 ```TypeScript